 A corporate record is an account of meetings and pertinent decisions made by company board members.
 The official record should be maintained in a safe location, either at the company’s main business site or on a digital platform such as the cloud.

-Designate an Indiana professional corporation board of directors
+Step 5: Designate an Indiana PC board of directors

 Initial board members or directors are typically designated during an official meeting.
 The names should be logged on a signed document and included in the corporate record.

 This initial board should serve as indicated in the company bylaws or until shareholders elect a new board.
 Members must be active in the industry serviced by the company and authorized to form a professional corporation by the relevant regulatory agency.

 The PC’s bylaws provide guidelines for your company to follow for operational purposes and resolving disputes.
 This document includes parameters on how shareholders participate in voting.
 It also dictates membership policies for board members and periods of service.

 Creating bylaws is a requirement for all corporations registered in Indiana, although they don’t have to be filed with the state.

 Now, it’s time to hold your first board meeting with all members.
 This is the point at which the board of directors should:

 - Decide on a bank for the business account